-Assistant practitioners are a growing part of the health care workforce.
-Sometimes known as associate practitioners, they take on more responsibilities than healthcare assistants, under the delegation of registered colleagues in a range of different settings.
+Assistant Practitioners (APs) are a growing part of the health care workforce.
+Sometimes known as associate practitioners, they take on more responsibilities than health care assistants, under the delegation of registered colleagues in a range of different settings.

-With the introduction of the nursing associate role, we wanted to outline the role of the assistant practitioner and dispel some of the myths and misinformation.
-This page provides information and guidance to anyone wishing to become an assistant practitioner or employ an assistant practitioner.
-We include links to assistant practitioners who are happy to share their role.
+With the introduction of the nursing associate role, we wanted to outline the role of the AP and dispel some of the myths and misinformation.
+This page provides information and guidance to anyone wishing to become an AP or employ an AP.
+We include links to APs who are happy to share their role.

 - have been in practice since 2002

 - are a highly valued and skilled support role that 'bridges the gap' in many different specialties.

 - follow a nursing or a therapy pathway